k3jph/k3jph.github.io/coat-of-arms.md

 rendered in the Scottish strap-and-buckle form, marks personal identity and armigerous status; and the flag, a vertical tricolor of gold, blue, and white, displays the livery colors in a form suited for public and ceremonial use.
-Though governed by differing conventions--Scottish, English, Maltese, and beyond--these elements share a unifying function: to express, in various media and degrees of formality, the continuity and presence of heraldic identity.
+Though governed by differing conventions—Scottish, English, Maltese, and beyond--these elements share a unifying function: to express, in various media and degrees of formality, the continuity and presence of heraldic identity.